elimelt/notes/networks/2-physical-layer.md

 -V |___|   |   |   |   |   |   |   |___|
 ```

+#### Better Solution

+- Can map arbitrary bit patterns to eachother (as long as you don't decrease the number of bits to decode).
+Design encoding such that long runs of zero can't happen

+- Can even use xor and a psuedorandom bit pattern to encode and decode to make the encoded data random looking as well, getting rid of most long runs of zero.

 ### Modulation vs. Coding

+In order to agree on the timing of data streams, AKA the start and end of a symbol being transmitted, you need to have a common clock between the two systems that are communicating.

 With **coding**, signal is sent directly on a wire.
 This doesn't work well for wireless, so we use **modulation**. **Modulation** carries a signal by varying the frequency, amplitude, or phase of a carrier wave. *Baseband* is the original signal, and *passband* is the modulated signal.
 We can modulate a signal by varying the amplitude, frequency, or phase of a carrier wave.

+#### Some examples:
+- NRZ signal of bits
+- Amplitude shift keying (zigbee)
+- Frequency shift keying (bluetooth)
+- Phase shift keying

+WiFi for example goes all in and listens on an entire band of frequencies instead of just the binary 2 frequencies.Modern WiFi uses 256 frequency levels.

 ### Key Points

 - Everythign is analog, even digital signals.
 - Digital signals are conceptually discrete, but are represented physically in a continuous medium.
+- Modulating and demodulating a signal is converting between analog to digital, and vise versa.
+- A coding is an agreed upon "language" for your data.

 ## Simple Link Model

+Two main parameters:

 - **Rate** (bandwidth, capacity, speed): Number of bits per second
 - **Delay**: Related to the time it takes to deliver a message

+Additional info:

 - **type of cast**: unicast, multicast, broadcast
 - **error rate**